-Union City Borough is located approximately twenty-two (22) miles southeast of the City of Erie, which is the county seat along the shore of Lake Erie.
-Unlike the lakeshore municipalities, Union City Borough is located within the French Creek Watershed, specifically the South Branch French Creek Greenway.
+Union City Borough is located approximately twenty-two (22) miles southeast of the City of Erie, which is the county seat.
+Union City Borough is located within the South Branch French Creek Greenway.
 Union City is named for the land that William Miles founded.
 Originally named Miles Mills, in 1855 Union City transformed from a conglomerate of saw mills to an oil refinery-based market.
 Due to a rapidly progressing economies, the town name was changed to Union City Borough in 1871.
 Union City was one of the many oil refinery and lumbering towns that flourished mainly due to the access to the South Branch of French Creek.